rbctee/rbctee.github.io/_drafts/slae32-assignment-7.md

 rbct@debian11:~/slae32/assignment/7$
 ```

-As you can see, running the program on a `x86` system (i.e. a 32-bit architecture), the program managed to decrypt and run the shellcode.
+As you can see, running the program on a 32-bit x86 system, the program managed to decrypt and run the shellcode.